DeNA/setup-job-workspace-action/README.md

 [![build-test](https://github.com/Kesin11/setup-job-workspace-action/actions/workflows/test.yml/badge.svg)](https://github.com/Kesin11/setup-job-workspace-action/actions/workflows/test.yml)

 # setup-job-workspace-action
-An action creating virtual workspace directory for each jobs.
-It useful when using self-hosted runner with huge size of repository.
+An action creating a virtual workspace directory for each job.
+It is useful when using self-hosted runner with large size of repository.

 ## Usage
 ```yaml